jcace/fil-ubc/readme.md

 This will generate a file  1GB in size (1 GiB)

-You can totally use your own filesystem if you want - an entire directory tree can be prepared if you want!
+Alternatively, you can use your own filesystem  - an entire directory tree can be prepared if you want!

 ## Data Preparation
 First, we need to prepare the data into a format called [CAR](https://ipld.io/specs/transport/car/carv1/) (Content Addressible Archive), which is a **serialization of the DAG to be stored**